 When a stop payment has to be initiated on a check issued to a student, a fee as allowable by Alabama law may be charged to the student before a new check is issued.
-The current fee is \$35 To \$42.
+The current fee is \$36 to \$42.
+The stop payment process can begin no earlier than 4 weeks after the dated issued on the check, allowing time for the check to be returned to the college.